 Whatever your views on the referendum, since the Brexit vote there has been an increased climate of fear in the UK.
 It seems that when faced with strangers – be these EU politicians, immigrants, or voters with opposing views – the UK is getting very fearful.
 It leads me to ask – is our attitude to strangers changing in a healthy way?

-What we see now is a debate between those of us who see an EU politician, immigrant, local person, tourist or someone different to us in a positive, tolerant way, versus those who react with more fear of the unknown.
-This looks set to continue for some time, both here in the UK and around the world.
+What we saw in the debate was those of us who see an EU politician, immigrant, local person, tourist or someone different to us in a positive, tolerant way, versus those who reacted with more fear of the unknown.

-For those of us working in travel our business is in bringing strangers together, and with the summer holidays upon us and Brexit-based discussions on intolerance ringing in our ears, now seems like a good time to re-evaluate our attitude to strangers at home and abroad.
+For those of us working in travel our business is in bringing strangers together, and now it feels more important than ever to re-evaluate our attitude to strangers at home and abroad.

 For some people meeting strangers, often with different languages and ways of life is very exciting, and the essence of travel, for others it’s quite naturally a little scary.
 How we choose to manage this - whether you are an experienced traveller, like me, heading to Kenya to be hosted by the Maasai on safari, or a young family on your way to Spain for the first time – is more important than how much cash we have or what type of holiday we book.